 Is Europe also a dream trip for you?
 Wondering what to see in Europe while there’s so much to do and visit.
 I’m going to present my Ultimate Europe Bucket List where travellers share their best recommendations.

 I remember the day I landed in Paris, all alone in the French capital.
 Confused, scared, and nervous but excited to start my first international travel from the city of love.
 My nerves weren’t alright and it took me a while to like more as each day passed.
-Now sitting in my home, sipping coffee, I feel I have missed so much because I was too conscious and now I know how unprepared I was.
+Now sitting in my home in India, sipping coffee, I feel I have missed so much.
+Probably because I was too conscious and now I know how unprepared I was.
 Within 6 months I landed at Munich airport, much more confident to catch my connecting flight to Vienna.
 This time I made fewer mistakes and enjoyed every inch of my stay, taking a weekend trip to Prague, and a day trip to Budapest.
 It was an unforgettable trip for me.
 It made me fall in love with Europe all over and now I have a deep urge to see the entire European continent.
 I know I can’t see all of it at once.
 So I have collated a Europe Bucket List for me (& for you) hoping to see them in the coming years.

 Ultimate Europe Bucket List